llpeterson/foundation/applications.md

 Internet from a somewhat obscure tool used mostly by scientists and engineers to the mainstream phenomenon that it is today.
-The Web itself has become such a powerful platform that many people confuse it with the Internet (as in "the Interwebs"), and it's a bit of a stretch to say that the Web is a single application.
+The Web itself has become such a powerful platform that many people confuse it with the Internet, and it's a bit of a stretch to say that the Web is a single application.

 In its basic form, the Web presents an intuitively simple interface.
 Users view pages full of textual and graphical objects and click on